By HANNAH SIEVERT

 Kirk said many teachers she’s talked to are looking forward to getting fully vaccinated.

-And even with her symptoms, Heinenge feels the same way.
+And even with her symptoms, Heinige feels the same way.

-“Maybe 24 hours of very manageable symptoms, or you know, immune response following the vaccine, is way better than going through a full course of the illness,” Heinenge said.
+“Maybe 24 hours of very manageable symptoms, or you know, immune response following the vaccine, is way better than going through a full course of the illness,” Heinige said.